COVID-19 Resources for Our Community

 Face Coverings and Masks in Washington State

 While many states, including Washington, have loosened mask requirements, as of July 27, 2021, the Centers for Disease Control (CDC) changed its masking recommendations as it grows more concerned about the Delta variant of COVID-19.
+Washington State Governor Jay Inslee continues to amend mask mandates in accordance with public health needs.

 More Information about City, State, and National Mandates